Advanced Topics in Atmospheric Dynamics: Cool-Season Precipitation Processes and Prediction

 Learning Outcomes

-At the end of this course, students will be able to: (1) characterize and explain the global and regional distributions of precipitation and snowfall, including spatial variations in complex terrain, (2) diagnose the dynamic, thermodynamic, and microphyiscal processes affecting cool-season precipitation and winter storms in a variety of synoptic, mesoscale, and orographic settings, and (3) begin to apply this knowledge for research in the atmospheric, cryospheric, and related environmental sciences.
+At the end of this course, students will be able to: (1) characterize and explain the global and regional distributions of precipitation and snowfall, including spatial variations in complex terrain, (2) diagnose the dynamic, thermodynamic, and microphyiscal processes affecting cool-season precipitation and winter storms in a variety of synoptic, mesoscale, and orographic settings, (3) apply and understand the capabilities and limitations of numerical and machine-learned forecast models for predicting precipitation, snowfall, and snowfall characteristics in mountainous regions and (4) begin to apply this knowledge for research in the atmospheric, cryospheric, and related environmental sciences.

 Format

-Class meets on Tuesdays from 14.00-15.30 in Geologie Schausammlung, 2nd floor, room no. 218, Bruno-Sandner-Haus and involves pre-class readings, lectures, and practical exercises that include student presentations, group discussions, and active-learning exercises.
-Note: On 12 March, class starts early and will be from 13.30-15.00.
+Class meets on Mondays from 12.45-14.00 and Thursdays from 08.45–10.00 in Bruno-Sander-Haus, 8th floor, room no. 819 and involves pre-class readings, lectures, and practical exercises that include student presentations, group discussions, and active-learning exercises.

 Course Materials